 Published by the American Educational Research Association Special Interest Group on Urban Learning, Teaching, and Research.

 Published by the American Association of Colleges of Teacher Education.
 Focuses on policy, practice, and research that contribute to teacher preparation along numerous themes, including accreditation, assessment and evaluation, extended programs, teacher educators, student teaching, and others.

 Announcing an open call for manuscripts for upcoming issues.
 Submission and publication dates are listed.
 The Review seeks essays, reports of original research, accounts of teacher and/or student practice, brief responses to previous articles in any of the previous three categories.

-A newly inaugurated open-access, peer-reviewed, online publication housed in the School of Education at the University of Colorado Boulder, that promotes public scholarship committed to democracy, diversity, equity, and justice in education through cultivating dialogue among educators, researchers, students, community members, and policymakers.
+The Assembly is an open-access, peer-reviewed, online publication housed in the School of Education at the University of Colorado Boulder, that promotes public scholarship committed to democracy, diversity, equity, and justice in education through cultivating dialogue among educators, researchers, students, community members, and policymakers.
 Read the call for submissions.

 Seeking chapter proposals (maximum 500 words) for the book to be published by Springer.
 Read more information about handbook's objective and scope, content, and timeline/process.
 To suggest topics and authors for short chapters or to submit a proposal (up to 500 words) for a possible contribution, go here.

 A peer-refereed journal that disseminates research and scholarship related to teacher preparation, practice and policy issues related to the teaching profession, and learning in the school setting.